Having the path memorized, I closed my eyes, clips of what had happened playing through my mind.

-"I thought you might want some food before we walked back to your house.
-We still have school today, you know, and I figured you would want to change or something.
-I don't want your dad to hate me anymore than he already does."
+"I thought you might want to eat before we go back to your house.
+We still have school today, you know, and I figured you would want to change before we went.
+Besides, I don't want your dad to hate me any more than he already does."

-Liam finished making breakfast, and we ate it in silence.
+Braylon finished making breakfast, and we ate in silence.
 I helped him clean up afterwards since he had gone through so much trouble for me, and we set off.

-We walked without a word, the chirping of the early morning birds the only sound.
-As we approached my neighborhood after about twenty minutes, I tensed up.
-I could tell Liam noticed because he stopped me and pulled me into his arms.
+We moved in silence, the chirping of the early morning birds the only sound to be heard.
+I tensed up as he approached my neighborhood after about twenty minutes.
+I could tell Braylon noticed because he stopped and pulled me into his arms.

-Although I wished I never had to, I withdrew from the hug, taking his hand.
+Although I wish I never had to, I withdrew from the hug, taking his hand.

 My lawn had a few broken beer bottles scattered about it, indicating that my dad had been drinking a lot.

-Aware that I had come in, he said, "Where have you been?"
+Aware that I had come in, he slurred, "Where have you been?"

-"You should have come back here when I told you to," He snarled, getting up wobbly.
-He took a step towards me, and I backed up a bit just to run into Liam.
+"You should have come back here when I told you to," he snarled, getting up wobbly.
+He took a step towards me, and I backed up a bit just to run into Braylon.
 He grabbed my shoulders, moving to my side, and took my hand again.

 "And you!"
-He jabbed a finger at Liam, shoving him back a little.
+He jabbed a finger at Braylon, shoving him back a little.
 I could smell the liquor in my father's breath.

 "You shouldn't be taking her away like this!"
-He growled in his face, obviously drunk.
-He pulled a fist back and slammed it into his face, taking Liam by surprise.
-My dad took a glass bottle from the other hand and smashed it on his head, shattering it into a thousand tiny pieces that went all over the floor.
+He growled in his face.
+He pulled a fist back and slammed it into his face, taking Braylon by surprise.
+My dad took a glass bottle from the other hand and smashed it on the side of his head, shattering it into a thousand tiny pieces that were dispersed all around the floor.
 Blood streaked down his face within seconds.

-I shouted as loud as I could for him to stop, unable to do anything.
-I watched in horror as he continued to hurt Liam, and shortly after, vise versa.
+I shouted as loudly as I could for him to stop, unable to do anything.
+I watched in horror as he continued to hurt Braylon, and shortly after, vise versa.

-Tears streamed down my cheeks, unable to look away from the terrible sight; Liam was only trying to protect himself, but my dad had other intentions.
+Tears streamed down my cheeks, unable to look away from the terrible sight; Braylon was only trying to protect himself, but my father had other intentions.

-He turned around for a minute and reached for the pistol sitting on the side table next to the couch; He always had one lying around the house.
+He turned around for a minute and reached for the pistol sitting on the side table next to the couch; He always had one lying around the house somewhere.

-Everything from there on happened in a blur.
-My father pulled the handgun up to Liam's head.
+Everything from there happened in a blur.
+My father pulled the handgun up to Braylon's head.
 My boyfriend's cries of plea for him to stop.
-The firing on the gun.
-Liam's body slumped on the ground, dead.
+The firing of the gun.
+Braylon's body falling limply, crashing onto the shards of glass.

-My dad stepped back, his eyes showing how shocked he was at what he had done.
-A scream escaped my mouth, a cry so piercing than I thought was ever possible, and my father directed his attention towards me.
+He dad stepped back, his eyes showing how shocked he was at what he had done.
+A scream escaped my mouth, a cry more piercing than I thought was ever possible.
+My father directed his attention towards me.

 He looked back down at the pistol in his hand, and drew it to his temple.
-Before I could protest, he pulled the trigger.
+Before I had a chance to protest, he pulled the trigger.

-He fell to the ground, the gun skidding across the floor, and next to Liam's leg.
-I leaned against the wall and closed my eyes, hoping this was just another one of my nightmares.
+He fell to the ground, the gun skidding across the floor and next to Braylon's leg.
+I leaned against the wall and closed my eyes, hoping that this was just another one of my nightmares.

-After about an hour of no change in the environment, reality hit me, and I realized this was actually happening.
+I had sat there for so long that I no longer remembered sitting down in the first place.
+Finally, reality hit me, and I realized that this was actually happening.

-I bent down next to him, and placed my lips on his one last time.
-His mouth was agape, probably because he was just as shocked as I was at what happened, and his lips were cold.
+I bent down next to him and placed my lips on his one last time.
+His mouth was agape, probably because he was just as shocked as I was at what had happened, and his lips were cold.

-When I stared back at Liam, I noticed the handgun.
-At first, I backed away, then realized I had nothing to lose, nothing to live for.
-I held it in my hands for a few minutes, then put my finger on the trigger.
+When I stared back at Braylon, I noticed the handgun.
+At first, I backed away, then realized that I had nothing to lose.
+Nothing to live for.
+I held it in my hands for a few minutes, turning it over and over, then put my finger on the trigger.